The broker wants fewer surprises

 Maintenance records are not just back-office hygiene.
 They influence buyer confidence and the pace of follow-up questions.

-A packet that clearly names what is known and unknown can reduce the scramble after diligence begins.
+A report that clearly names what is known and unknown can reduce the scramble after diligence begins.

 The useful package is compact

 Brokers do not need a thousand raw files in the first pass.
-They need a clean summary with source documents available behind the summary.
+They need a clean summary with attached files available behind the summary.

-That means asset readiness, recent service log, certificates, vendor summary, and gap list.
+That means critical assets, recent service log, certificates, vendor summary, and missing-record list.

 Turn broker feedback into product feedback